 Some have called it Nintendo's take on strategy games like Warcraft.
 In it, you control Olimar, who crash lands on an alien planet chock-full of mysterious artefacts like Duracell batteries – and Pikmin, cute humanoid creatures who are (for some reason) happy to fight the frightening monsters you encounter, often dying horribly and cutely in the attempt.

-Pikmin 4, one of the most anticipated upcoming Nintendo Switch games, will be the same as the original Pikmin, just as Pikmin 3 was the same as Pikmin 2.
+Pikmin 4, released on the 21st of July, was one of the most anticipated Nintendo Switch games of 2023, will be the same as the original Pikmin, just as Pikmin 3 was the same as Pikmin 2.
 That's not a bad thing, because the games are always high quality, and because the franchise is yet to be copied.

 Sabotage Studios’ previous game The Messenger was a retro Metroidvania with a clever gimmick – the graphics and sound went between approximating an 8-bit system to approximating a 16-bit one as the player character travels through time.

-It will be released on 29 August on Nintendo Switch, macOS, PlayStation 4, PlayStation 5, and Windows.
+It was released on the 29th of August on Nintendo Switch, macOS, PlayStation 4, PlayStation 5, and Windows and is available for £29.99 from the PlayStation store.

 It’s been 23 years since BioWare’s Baldur’s Gate II, and even though, through expansions and enhanced editions, the time hasn’t been devoid of Baldur’s Gate.
 The world has waited all that time for a proper modern version of the Dungeons and Dragons-based CRPG.